-With regard to first monitoring the up-end side of the scale, or upon detecting a wave lifting me towards that luscious high I was so accustomed to receive and get lost in, I started experimenting by discontinuing the rise to the top in an opposite move.
+With regard to monitoring the up-end side of the scale, detecting a wave lifting me towards that luscious high I was so accustomed to receive and get lost in, I started experimenting by discontinuing the rise to the top in an opposite move.
 In other words, instead of letting the tap stay on for more flow of the positive sensation, I shut it off by essentially defusing it.
 Straight away, I felt the effects subside which wasn’t desirable for me at all.

-Yeah, there’s something really annoying and uncomfortable about letting go of a pleasant taste that’s ready for the pickings by denying myself the usual meal.
+There’s something really annoying and uncomfortable about letting go of a pleasant taste that’s ready for the pickings by denying myself the usual meal.
 However, in order to address the hold that negative inputs had on me, I had a strong feeling I’d first have to understand the hold that positive inputs had on me.
 Which also meant releasing myself from any positive ‘leeches’ in order to show the gods I was willing to make the sacrifices needed to achieve my goal.
-I call these my mental growing pains that have gotten me to where I am today.
+I consider these my mental growing pains that have gotten me to where I am today.

 Therefore, after a lifetime of acquiring positive reinforcement that hadn’t worked in my favour (aka the undisciplined converting of my psychological energy), which created an ongoing fluctuation that eventually soured my mood, I’m now able to see how I had rationalised a line of toxic behaviour from my past.

 Problems first started to show when the small ignorances I accepted in my escapes began leading to larger ones.
 In turn, this caused the intensity of my positive self-hypnosis to increase exponentially over time.
-Again, this applies more so for the highly sensitive mind, in case you were wondering what the heck I’m going on about, or why I’m giving the positive force a bad name.
+Again, this applies more so for the Highly Sensitive Mind, in case you were wondering what the heck I’m going on about, or why I’m giving the positive force a bad name.

 It’s All A Matter of Fact

-When the facts of life aren’t valued or are made secondary because they feel too meaningless or plain to matter, then it shows I’m heading into a steep Sensation Driven Reality, and that my short term rewards will eventually yield long term consequences.
+When the facts of life aren’t valued or are made secondary because they feel too meaningless or plain to matter, then it shows I’m heading into a steep Sensation Driven Reality, and that my short-term rewards will eventually yield long term consequences.
 Too much satisfaction and comfort will produce hypnotic effects which end up distorting my vision on the road.

 In fact, nature’s succulents are about to have a field day if I don’t get back on the ground soon.
-So be warned, highly sensitive person, because entering a steep Sensation Driven Reality is a hard one to roll back since you won’t want to until it’s too late.
+So be warned, Highly Sensitive Person, because entering a steep Sensation Driven Reality is a hard one to roll back since you won’t want to until it’s too late.
 Or until you get a big kick in the butt from somewhere.